ableasdale/kafka-producer-perf-test-walkthrough/README.md

 What happens if we set `linger.ms` to 100?
 Adding this configuration should give the Producer more time to create larger batches.

-- Note: linger.ms between 10 and 100 is generally good.
-Higher than 1000 will have detrimental effects on performance
+- Note: setting `linger.ms` between 10 and 100 is generally considered to be good practice.
+Increasing this value beyond 100 is unlikely to yield positive results and setting `linger.ms` to a value that is higher than 1000 will have detrimental effects on overall performance.

 ```bash
 time docker exec -it broker1 /bin/bash -c 'KAFKA_OPTS="" kafka-producer-perf-test --throughput -1 --num-records 1000000 --topic demo-perf-topic --record-size 1000 --producer-props bootstrap.servers=broker1:9091 acks=all linger.ms=100 --print-metrics'